KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 ### KeyboardKit Pro

-* 🌱 <doc:Essentials-Article> - More essential tools, keyboard previews, etc.
+* 🌱 <doc:Essentials-Article> - More essential tools, previews, toolbars, etc.
 * ⌨️ <doc:Essentials-KeyboardView> - Make the keyboard view do a lot more.
 * 🤖 <doc:AI-Article> - Features that are needed for AI.
 * 📱 <doc:App-Article> - App-specific screens & views.
-* 💡 <doc:Autocomplete-Article> - Perform autocomplete as the user types.
+* 💡 <doc:Autocomplete-Article> - Local & remote autocomplete, next word prediction, etc.
-* 🗯 <doc:Callouts-Article> - Localized callouts for all locales.
+* 🗯 <doc:Callouts-Article> - Localized callout actions for all supported locales.
-* 🎤 <doc:Dictation-Article> - Trigger dictation from the keyboard.
+* 🎤 <doc:Dictation-Article> - Dictate text from the keyboard.
-* 😀 <doc:Emojis-Article> - A powerful emoji keyboard.
+* 😀 <doc:Emojis-Article> - A powerful emoji keyboard, search, etc.
 * ⌨️ <doc:External-Keyboards-Article> - Detect if an external keyboard is connected.
 * 🏠 <doc:Host-Article> - Identify and open specific host applications.
-* 🔣 <doc:Layout-Article> - Localized input sets and layouts for all locales.
+* 🔣 <doc:Layout-Article> - More input sets and layouts for all supported locales.
-* 🌐 <doc:Localization-Article> - Services & views for all locales.
+* 🌐 <doc:Localization-Article> - Localize your keyboard in **72 locales**.
 * 👁 <doc:Previews-Article> - Keyboard & theme previews for in-app use.
-* 📄 <doc:Proxy-Article> - Let the text document proxy read the entire document.
+* 📄 <doc:Proxy-Article> - Allow `UITextDocumentProxy` to read the full document.
-* 📝 <doc:Text-Input-Article> - Let users type within the keyboard.
+* 📝 <doc:Text-Input-Article> - Allow users to type within the keyboard.
 * 🍭 <doc:Themes-Article> - A theme engine with many pre-defined themes.